ahmethaksever/comp-ling/README.md

-These are my assignments and projects that are created for computational linguistics class
+These are my assignments and projects that are created for computational linguistics class.

-#Auto Correction#
+#Auto Correction

 The program, firstly, cleans a html document by using regex.
 Then it tokenize it and calculate the frequency of the apperance of a word in the document.
 The program takes two parameters, namely 'word' and 'n_suggestions'.
 It calculates the edit distance of the word and gives n suggestion.

 For example: